NOISE REDUCTION MEASURES

 TAKING NOISE OUT OF THE PROCESS

-- Be considerate of surroundings, reduce speed, turn off radio before leaving truck, turn off noisy equipment (i.e. refrigerator), and avoid non-essential use of horn.
+- Be considerate of surroundings, reduce speed, turn off the radio before leaving the truck, turn off noisy equipment (i.e. refrigerator), and avoid non-essential use of horn.

 - Do not idle the truck at delivery locations